 Mark World AIDS Day with a full itinerary of free programs at museums in St. Louis.
-Start with a special Day With(out) Art Brunch at CAM hosted by the legendary Vanessa Frost featuring live performances, a portion of the AIDS Memorial Quilt on display, free HIV testing, and a screening of videos commissioned by Visual AIDS.
+Start with a special Day With(out) Art Drag Brunch at CAM hosted by the legendary Vanessa Frost featuring live drag performances by Kelli Diamonds and Sativa Frost, a portion of the AIDS Memorial Quilt on display, free HIV testing, and a screening of videos commissioned by Visual AIDS.

 Tickets are required to attend this event at one of two options:

-• Program tickets are free and include a raffle ticket for prizes, and access to the performances and videos, with seats available on first come, first served basis or to accommodate accessibility needs.
+- Program tickets are free and include a raffle ticket for prizes, and access to the drag performances and videos, with seats available on first come, first served basis or to accommodate accessibility needs.

 Complimentary coffee and orange juice will be available for all guests; speciality coffee drinks and cocktails will be available for purchase at AO&Co at CAM.